Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Setup of VQAs

 \textbf{Ansatz:} Another key element of VQAs is ansatz, i.e., PQC whose parameters are optimized to minimize the corresponding cost function.
-In this work, we consider a PQC similar to that in \cite{Zhang2022g}.
-As illustrated in Fig.~\ref{fig:PQC}, it is comprised of $L$ blocks, each of which is composed of an entanglement layer $\mathrm{CZ}_l$ including $\mathrm{CZ}$ gates on arbitrarily many qubit pairs and two layers of $R_X$ and $R_Y$ gates on all qubits.
-There are two widely used structures of the entanglement layer: the fully connected topology as shown in Fig.~\ref{fig:all}, and the nearest-neighbor pairs topology with closed boundary condition as shown in Fig.~\ref{fig:chain}.
-It should be pointed out that our results do not rely on the specific topology of $\mathrm{CZ}_l$ and can also be generalized to other structures of PQC\@.
+In this work, we consider a PQC similar to that in \cite{Zhang2022g}, called the hardware-efficient ansatz (HEA).
+As illustrated in Fig.~\ref{fig:setup}(a), it is comprised of $L$ blocks, each of which is composed of an entanglement layer $\mathrm{CZ}_l$ including $\mathrm{CZ}$ gates on arbitrarily many qubit pairs and two layers of $R_X$ and $R_Y$ gates on all qubits.
+There are two widely used structures of the entanglement layer: the fully connected topology as shown in Fig.~\ref{fig:setup}(b), and the nearest-neighbor pairs topology with open boundary condition as shown in Fig.~\ref{fig:setup}(c).
+Notably, our results do not rely on the specific topology of $\mathrm{CZ}_l$ and can also be generalized to other structures of PQC\@.

-\textbf{Measurement:} In our VQE task, the Hamiltonian of interest is formulated in terms of Pauli strings.
-To obtain the value of cost function, we may efficiently implement measurement in the $Z$ basis on at most $S$ qubits each time to evaluate the expectation value of each individual term in Eq.~\eqref{generalH} and then sum up them.
+\textbf{Measurement:} In our VQE task, the Hamiltonian is formulated in terms of Pauli strings.
+The expectation values of the $\sigma_3$ terms can be directly measured by reading out the probabilities of the computational basis, while to obtain the expectation values of the $\sigma_1$ and $\sigma_2$ terms, we should rotate them into the $\sigma_3$ basis first.
+To minimize the number of measurements needed, we should group different Pauli strings that can be measured simultaneously.
+There is still an urgent need for more efficient compilation of measurement circuits.

 \textbf{Optimizer:} The core task of the classical processor is updating the parameters to minimize the cost.
-Under the structure of the PQC illustrated in Fig.~\ref{fig:PQC}, the analytical gradient can be calculated on quantum hardwares by utilizing the parameter-shift rule \cite{Romero2018,Mitarai2018,Schuld2019,Hubregtsen2022}.
+In our VQE task, the cost gradient can be obtained by utilizing the parameter-shift rule \cite{Mitarai2018}, which also suffers from the measurement efficiency issue.
 In this work, we aim to analyze the norm of the gradient which greatly impacts the trainability of VQAs.

-\textbf{Parameter initialization:} Due to the possibility of occurrence of BPs and/or the existence of exponentially many spurious local minima when training VQAs, it is critical to find an appropriate parameter initialization strategy to enhance the trainability.
+\textbf{Parameter initialization:} Due to the possibility of occurrence of BPs and/or the existence of exponentially many spurious local minima when training VQAs, it is critical to find an appropriate parameter initialization strategy to enhance trainability.